 So over the years I have acquired a good friend and some good recipes.
 This Gnocchi Recipe being one of them.

-What kind of sauce is best for Gnocchi?
+What kind of sauce is best

 There are several ways that you can serve Gnocchi, probably the most popular being a simple tomato sauce, you could also toss them with Pesto, butter and salvia or even a simple cream sauce.